waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Result 1:** She gave post-battle dialogue and did not move.
 This part of the hypothesis seems incorrect, or at least incomplete.

 # Goldenrod Gym - New Approach (Turn 6966)
-My core assumption that I must battle the trainers who appear seems to be wrong, as I am consistently unable to trigger the battles and get stuck in dialogue loops.

-**New Hypothesis:** The puzzle is not about defeating trainers, but about path manipulation.
-The trainers appear to block paths, and the goal is to find a sequence of perimeter walks that creates a clear path to Whitney.
+**New Confirmed Hypothesis:** The puzzle is not about defeating trainers, but about path manipulation.
+The consistent failure of the `select_battle_option` tool and getting stuck in dialogue loops confirms that the trainers who appear are obstacles, not opponents.
+The goal is to find the correct sequence of perimeter walks to open the path to Whitney.

-**Test Plan:** I will systematically walk different perimeters and observe the changes in the gym layout.
+**Test Log:**
 - **Test 1:** Walk the bottom perimeter (right-to-left).
+- **Result 1:** SUCCESS.
+Lass Carrie at (12, 13) disappeared and was replaced by a new Lass.